What to expect when requesting and arriving for your appointment

-Guests.
+Guests .
 To limit patient and staff exposure, guests are prohibited on campus.
 Patients’ drivers are asked to wait in their cars.
 If a patient needs assistance with interpretation, mobility, or help in the medical appointment, up to one guest may be permitted.
-All Guests will have temperatures checked and will be required to wear a mask.
+All Guests will be required to wear a mask.

 - Do you have a fever (greater than 100.0), cough, shortness of breath, sore throat, or other flu-like symptoms?

 - Have you had close contact with a person confirmed to have COVID-19 or a person that is being tested for COVID-19 within the last 14 days?

 Hand sanitizing stations are installed throughout the facility.
 We ask patients to utilize hand sanitizer before and after an appointment.

 Masks & Personal Protective Equipment (PPE).
 All patients are required to wear a mask in our facilities.
 Our physicians and employees also wear masks.
 Masks help reduce distribution of airborne droplets.

 Social distancing.
 We strive to adhere to social distancing requirements recommended by the Centers for Disease Control and Prevention (CDC) and Wisconsin Department of Health Services (DHS).

 Suspected exposure.
 If you are ill, or have had known or expected exposure to COVID-19, please call our office at 877.442.7762 to discuss your options in advance of your appointment.